1. The atmosphere is the envelope of_____________.

 Explanation: Below this temperature, condensation occurs.

 79. When dew point is below 0°C, water vapor directly changes into ice crystals.
-This is called:
+This is called_____________.

 A) Condensation